seqan/seqan/manual/source/Tutorial/DataStructures/Indices/IndexIterators.rst

 	.. includefrags:: demos/tutorial/index_iterators/index_assignment1.cpp.stdout

-As a last assignment lets try out one of the specialised iterators, which you can find at the bottom of this page.
+As a last assignment lets try out one of the specialized iterators, which you can find at the bottom of this page.
-Look there for the specialisation which iterates over all maximal unique matches (MUMS).
+Look there for the specialization which iterates over all maximal unique matches (MUMS).

 Assignment 5
 ^^^^^^^^^^^^